nhn/tui.grid/docs/en/themes.md

 Grid.applyTheme('default');
 ```

-If you run the code above or don't apply any preset, the **default** preset will be applied.
-It looks like below.
+If the snippet above is not present in your code, the **default** preset will be applied.

+The **default** theme looks something like this.

 ![theme_default](https://user-images.githubusercontent.com/35371660/59335524-b3c10580-8d37-11e9-9ad6-a74e1f30896e.png)

-Using the **striped** preset adds zebra-striping to the table.
+The **striped** preset will add stripes to your table.

 ```js
 Grid.applyTheme('striped');
 ```

-The result will looks like this:
+Below is an example of a Grid with **striped** theme.

 ![theme_striped](https://user-images.githubusercontent.com/35371660/59335525-b3c10580-8d37-11e9-8d0a-4fc67c58cb6b.png)

-If you want more clean and basic style, use the **clean** preset.
+If you are searching for simpler and more basic look, use the **clean** preset.

 ```js
 Grid.applyTheme('clean');
 ```

-It has a very simple design like below.
+The Grid below is the result of using the **clean** theme.

 ![theme_clean](https://user-images.githubusercontent.com/35371660/59335522-b3c10580-8d37-11e9-83aa-a7cd6e9bbdc6.png)

-### Customizing themes
+### Customizing Themes

-If you want to apply your own styles to the grid, you can extend the preset theme with your own options.
-The `applyTheme()` method has a second parameter, which extends the existing theme options.
-For example, if you want to use **striped** preset with changing the background colors of head-cells and cells in even rows, you can use the code below.
+If you have a unique style that you want to implement, you can customize additional options to extend the preset themes.

+The second argument of the `applyTheme()` method is an object with extensible options for the theme.
+For example, if you were to implement a **striped** preset with different colors for the header area and even numbered rows, you can do so with the following.

 ```js
 Grid.applyTheme('striped', {